fantommripper/TextEngien-Rust/README.md

 Currently, the project is in its early stages of development.
 The basic mod-loading and dependency resolution systems are in place, but there is still a long way to go.
 We are actively working on building out the core features and welcome any and all contributions.

-### Project Structure

-* `main.rs`: The entry point of the application, responsible for initializing the ECS and loading the core mods.
-* `mod_loader.rs`: Handles the loading and management of mods, including parsing `manifest.toml` files.
-* `dependency_resolver.rs`: A crucial component that resolves the loading order of mods based on their dependencies.
-* `python_api.rs`: The bridge between Rust and Python, allowing Python mods to interact with the engine's core.

 ## 🙏 A Humble Plea for Help

 You've read this far, which means you've seen the vision and the potential of this project.
 But let's be honest—right now, it's still very raw.
 There's a mountain of work to be done, and I can't do it alone.